techbabette/libraryBackend/README.md

 Replace <production_env_source> with the source of the production environment you want to use

+### CI/CD

+Every push is followed by a deployment to an existing server

 ### JWT Authentication

 User authentication is accomplished using JWT tokens, allowing the application to scale horizontally (By adding more servers).